 FamilyLinQ is an exciting collaboration between The Bryan Foundation and Queensland Government that was officially launched by Education Minister, The Hon.
-Grace Grace MP, on 13 October 13 2021.
+Grace Grace MP, in October 2021.

 FamilyLinQ is Queensland’s first integrated school-based hubs initiative, aiming to improve the health, education and life outcomes for children and their families within school communities.